"A film about pain and self-acceptance.”

-A look through a young woman’s struggles with scoliosis, the emotional scars it leaves on her mind and the power she discerns from making an impactful decision.
+A young woman’s struggles with scoliosis, the health care system and the power she gains from taking her body back again.

-Scoliosis can be extremely painful and difficult to treat, and typically affects the body's muscles and organs.
-It is often coupled with low grade conditions of body dysmorphia and, like many other chronic conditions and illnesses, depression.
+Scoliosis can be extremely painful and difficult to treat, and can affect the body's muscles and organs.
+It is often coupled with low self-esteem due to body dysmorphia and depression.

-Heinle was diagnosed with scoliosis when she was 15 years old, but decided to hold off on surgery until her adult years, when the pain became too much to bear.
-Heinle blogged about her surgery at NYU Langone Spine Center and was featured in the NY Post and Daily Mail.
+Heinle was diagnosed with scoliosis when she was 15 years old, but decided to hold off on surgery until she was an adult.
+She blogged about her surgery at NYU Langone Spine Center and was featured in the NY Post and Daily Mail.

 Heinle is passionate about self care, addiction prevention, embracing our imperfections and the power in human connection.

-Check out the teaser for the successful fundraising campaign on iFundwomen!
+Check out the teaser for the fundraising campaign on iFundwomen!

-If you are still interested in donating, contact Caroline on the contact form, located on this website.
+If you are interested in donating, contact Caroline on the contact form, located on this website.